Rohan-Witty/DataNexus/readme.txt

 ```

 clean is an additional command that is not part of the assignment.
 It is used to compress the database file and remove any deleted entries from the database file.

+P.S.
+In order to be able to see and test the serialized execution of the code, we have put in comments code blocks in each file.
+They are as follows:
+1) RunTCP.java: Lines 215-219
+2) RunUDP.java: Lines 114-118
+3) RunRMI.java: Lines 150-154